 The FMCSA has announced a grace period until April 2018, during which a non-exempt truck can operate without an ELD and not be pulled out of service, but could still be subject to points added to a driver’s or fleet’s Compliance, Safety, Accountability (CSA) score.
 After the grace period, a truck can be pulled out of service until a qualifying device is installed.

 There are exemptions for certain types of trucking fleets, including agricultural and driveaway-towaway operations, as well as trucks older than 2000.
 Some agriculture and livestock haulers received a last-minute 90-day reprieve due to the unique nature of moving live animals.

 Even if you are in these exemption categories, it’s time to make the jump to the ELD.
-Easy-to-install ELD bundles, like the Samsung and Magellan ELD package, make it simple to get into compliance with the FMCSA regulations.
+Easy-to-install ELD bundles make it simple to get into compliance with the FMCSA regulations.
 Backed by two companies with deep experience in the transportation industry, the bundle includes everything a truck needs to get on the road, including a sturdy RAM mount.

 Samsung also provides a package offering the Omnitracs XRS ELD and fleet management application.
 The solution provides fleets with key driver performance analytics, including fuel usage, drive time, speed, driving behavior, driver vehicle inspection reporting (DVIR) and trip data to improve driver safety, lower costs and increase productivity.